Speaking at this year’s Progress conference, Andy Burnham MP spoke of a genuine "fear and loathing" from traditional voters lost by Labour since 1997.

 Margaret Hodge went on to say, “None of it is about losing our identity but we got complacent with power and we need to start reengaging.
 We need a bottom to top approach and not a dictatorial style as in the past.”
 She went on to stress the need to ensure that Labour punctures through “barriers” to ensure the party lets people know that they are on the side of the working classes and those who need us most.

 In closing, leadership challenger Mr Burnham spoke strongly in favour of grassroots political movement, or a renewed sense of community cohesion.
 He urged the party to “bring down the curtain on stage management and get drama and authenticity back to the Labour Party”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.